 for each radial step, where $u^{(teo)}(r)$ is the analytical solution obtained from the decomposition of the $4-$dimensional metric, $u^{(num)}(r)$ is the numerical approximation to $u(r)$ and $||\cdot|| $ is the $2-$dimensional version of the norm of the maximum defined in eq. (\ref{eq:max_norm_def}).\\

 Once we have closed the system by setting all the free fields, we can proceed to find numerical approximations.
-As exposed in Sec. \ref{section:numerical_approach}, the Fourier differentiation method allows us to transform the PDE system formed by eqs. (\ref{drXeq}) and (\ref{drYeq}) into an ODE system that can be solved by using any numerical integration method.
+As exposed in Section~\ref{section:numerical_approach}, the Fourier differentiation method allows us to transform the PDE system formed by eqs. (\ref{drXeq}) and (\ref{drYeq}) into an ODE system that can be solved by using any numerical integration method.
 To evaluate if this method is converging, we perform convergence tests following chapter $9$ of \cite{alcubierre2008introduction}.
-This process consist on repeatedly solve the system varying the radial step size and compare the obtained solutions in the way we describe in the following paragraph.\\
+This process consists of repeatedly solve the system while varying the radial step size and compare the obtained solutions in the way we describe in the following paragraph.\\

 For a square angular grids, we define a resolution $\Xi = \{\Delta r, N\}$ as the object that contains the information of the radial and angular grids.
 The numerical solution obtained by using the resolution $\Xi$ will be denoted by